dannielmoreno/adversarial-robustness/README.md

 torch
 ```
 ### Bonus
 For the bonus you will require the AutoAttack implementation, available in the following [repository](https://github.com/fra31/auto-attack).
-It can be downloaded using the following command:
+It can be downloaded using the this command:
 ```
 pip install git+https://github.com/fra31/auto-attack